telerik/nativescript-cloud/docs/cloud-run-ios.md

 * `--justlaunch` - If set, does not print the application output in the console.
 * `--clean` - If set, forces the complete rebuild of the native application.
 * `--no-watch` - If set, changes in your code will not be reflected during the execution of this command.
-* `--release` - If set, produces a release build.
+* `--release` - If set, produces a release build by running webpack in production mode and native build in release mode.
 Otherwise, produces a debug build.
-* `--hmr` - Enables the hot module replacement (HMR) feature.
+* `--no-hmr` - Disables Hot Module Replacement (HMR).
+In this case, when a change in the code is applied, CLI will transfer the modified files and restart the application.
 * `--env.*` - Specifies additional flags that the bundler may process.
 May be passed multiple times.
 For example: `--env.uglify --env.snapshot`.
 * `--sharedCloud` - Builds the application in the shared cloud instead of the private one.
 This option is valid only for users who have access to the Private Cloud feature.